How the Justice League became the Zinho Streetcar

 This is the first significant change observed in the group: for the first time, the leadership was not directly involved with the police structure.

-Sociologist and professor at UFFRJ (Federal Rural University of Rio de Janeiro), José Cláudio Souza Alves, who studies militias, explains that Carlinhos Três Pontes was the one who started the process of expanding the militia’s activities in the state and intensified the partnership with drug trafficking. drugs.
+Sociologist and professor at UFFRJ (Federal Rural University of Rio de Janeiro) José Cláudio Souza Alves, a militia scholar, explains that Carlinhos Três Pontes was the one who started the process of expanding the militia’s activities in the state and intensified the partnership with drug trafficking. drugs.

 “There was an entry — at the end of 2014, already for 2015 — in the Baixada Fluminense, Itaguaí and Seropédica [cidades da região metropolitana] and, before 2018, they were already moving towards Nova Iguaçu.
 This is the main difference for the Justice League, which acted in a more concentrated way and was much less violent and aggressive than what we see today”, says the professor.